bytewax/bytewax/docs/articles/getting-started/simple-example.md

 This map sets up the shape that reduce_window needs: two-tuples where the key is the word, and the value is something we can add together.
 In this case, since we have a copy of a word for each instance, it represents that we should add `1` to the total count, so label that here.

+How does reduce_window know **when** to emit combined items?
+That is what `clock_config` and `window_config` are for.
+[SystemClockConfig](/apidocs/bytewax.window#bytewax.window.SystemClockConfig) is used to synchronize the flow's clock to the system one.
+[TumblingWindowConfig](/apidocs/bytewax.window#bytewax.window.TumblingWindowConfig) instructs the flow to close windows every `length` period, 5 seconds in our case.

 ### Print out the counts

 The last part of our dataflow program will use the [capture operator](/apidocs#bytewax.Dataflow.capture) to mark the output of our reduction as the dataflow's final output.